neuromatch/instructor-climate-course-content/_sources/tutorials/Schedule/daily_schedules.md

 # General Schedule

-## 2023 course will run July 17-28, 2023
+## 2024 course will run July 15-26, 2024

 ## Course Overview

-The course will begin with Opening Ceremonies on Sunday, July 9th
+The course will begin with Opening Ceremonies on Sunday, July 7th

-* 7:00 am UTC
+* 8:30 am UTC
-* 3:00 pm UTC
+* 5:30 pm UTC

-Tutorials, Projects and Professional Development activities will take place between July 17th and July 28th, 2023.

 ## Course Schedule for Timezones 2 & 5